fedebassetti/Agile/readme.md

 The goal of **Agile** is an early and sustainable rate of delivery.

-Early release allows the team to see some features working when it is easy to make adjustments, rather than one massive release at the end.
+Short development cycles allow for more demonstrations and releases of the product, which allows the team to see some features working.
+It becomes clear that it is easy to make adjustments along the way rather than waiting for one massive release at the end.

-Sustainablable rate of delivery by introspection and adaptation, and the idea that the work is being done on product rather than a project encourages sustained incremental delivery rates.
+Sustainable rate of delivery by introspection and adaptation, and the idea that the work is being done on product rather than a project encourages sustained incremental delivery rates.

 ##What Agile Is Not

 Waterfall software development encourages the team to silo and make important, critical decisions at a point in time when the individuals are the most ignorant about the entirety of the project.
-It encourages the silod teams to make decsions on:
+It encourages the silod teams to make decisions on:

 * Requirements and analysis
 * Design